pth2020/pth2020/README.md

 ### Hi there 👋

+<h1> Profile </h1>

 My name is Paulos Tesfazghi.
+I am a software engineer with mathematics, statistsics and computing background.

 I am a software engineer with a first degree in mathematics and statistics and a masters degree in computing.
 I have learned how to effectively use git and GitHub to work with my repositories.

 - 🔭 I’m currently working as a maths lecturer in a further education college.
 - 🌱 I’m currently learning advanced level programming in python after completing a bootcamp course in software engineering with HyperionDev.